Keywords: Mazars, Thailand, COVID-19, Social Security Fund, Employee, Employer

 Benefits from the Social Security Office

-The Ministry of Labour has announced two Ministerial Regulations on 17 April 2020 and on 30 December 2020 to allow the SSO to pay benefits to the employee in case of dismissal, resignation, work suspension due to quarantine or observing quarantine and work suspension due to COVID-19 whether by the government order or not.
+The Ministry of Labour announced two Ministerial Regulations on 17 April 2020 and on 30 December 2020 to allow the SSO to pay benefits to the employee in case of dismissal, resignation, work suspension due to quarantine or observing quarantine and work suspension due to COVID-19 whether by the government order or not.
 Under the Ministerial Regulations, we note that an employer is not obliged to pay an employee for the below reasons:

 For example, an employee suspended from work due to quarantine, quarantined by the authorities or hospitalised can use sick leave and annual leave and continue to be paid by the employer.
 However, the employee will not receive the benefit under the SSF unless the employer stops paying the employee’s salary.

-2. Employees that have had their employment suspended because of a temporary business closure as a result of a government order or decision of the employer due to the COVID-19 pandemic will receive 62% of their wage, capped at 15,000 baht per month, for not more than 90 days.
+2. Employees that have had their employment suspended because of a temporary business closure as a result of a government order or decision of the employer due to the COVID-19 pandemic.

 - Company information